delichik/my-bilibili-script/README.md

 # my-script

-A script collection of greasyfork/violentmonkey for myself
+A scripts collection for myself

-## bilibili.js
+## bash

-- Disable to start next video when now playing is finished.
+Some bash scripts.

-## emby-danmuky.js
+## violentmokey

-Inject the [danmuku](https://danmaku.movie.kg/) extension into emby.
+JS scripts for violentmokey.